On this page |

 The Type parameters on the Pack Folder SOP are not populated because the input nodes are not named with extensions.

-To better indicate what the inputs are, we can rename the character elements and their extensions in the packed folder structure by updating the following parameters in the Pack Folder SOP:
+To better indicate what the inputs are, we can rename the character elements and their extensions in the packed folder structure by updating the parameters in the Pack Folder SOP:

 -